D11PER/D11PER/README.md

 📍 UA 🇺🇦 | EU 🇪🇺
-🎓 IT Student | В процессе обучения
+🎓 IT Student at IT STEP | Currently learning
-💻 Изучаю HTML, CSS и Python
+💻 Studying HTML, CSS, and Python
-🎯 Стремлюсь к развитию в AI/ML и созданию реальных решений
-🤝 Открыт к совместным проектам
+🎯 Goal — to become a Software Developer who builds intelligent backend solutions 🤝 Open to collaboration and joint projects

 ---